None, but we recommend that our guests voluntarily wear a medical mask in the visitor center and during the tour.

-In addition to the personal care of the miners there are also audio guides in 16 different languages.These audio guides you will get for free.
+In addition to the personal service from the miners there are also audio guides in 17 different languages.These audio guides you will get for free.

-Languages (Chinese, Czech, English, French, Hungarian, Italien, Japanese, Polish, Russian, Slovenian, Spanish, Thai, Mandarin, Arabic etc.)
+Languages (Chinese, Czech, English, French, Hungarian, Italian, Japanese, Polish, Russian, Slovenian, Spanish, Thai, Arabic, Korean, Dutch and Hebrew)

 No. The first slide can be avoided with a walkway and the second slide with a staircase.